 A short walk away is National Design Centre, home to multi-label boutique and café 3 Kapok.
 This is where discerning fashionistas can sift through a curated cult collection of international labels like Maison Kitsuné, Stolen, and Mischa.
 Or mix and match pieces to express your personal style, before taking a tour around the design centre.

 For lunch, grab a table at Tanuki Raw.
 This café just next door serves up a playful, modern take on Japanese food.
-A crowd favourite is the truffle yakiniku don; angus short rib is served with rice, folded in truffle soya sauce and crowned with an onsen egg (an egg cooked precisely to produce a firm white but a runny yolk).
+A crowd favourite is the NDC Truffle Gyu—angus short rib served with rice, folded in truffle soya sauce and crowned with an onsen egg (an egg cooked precisely to produce a firm white but a runny yolk).

 4. Bugis Junction